-Last Updated on Mar 1, 2024 by Harshit Singh
+Last Updated on Oct 22, 2024 by Vanessa Sequeira

 The semiconductor industry has come into the limelight in recent years.
-This is especially true since the advent of the pandemic – when the demand for semiconductors increased immensely, but supply constraints resulted in a global shortage.
-However, because of their crucial application in electronic devices, semiconductor companies continue to enjoy popularity.
+This is especially true since the semiconductor industry has come into the spotlight recently.
+This spike in interest was owed to the advent of the pandemic – when the demand for semiconductors increased immensely, but supply constraints resulted in a global shortage.
+However, because of their crucial application in electronic devices, listed semiconductor manufacturing companies in India continue to enjoy popularity.
 In this article, let’s take a look at the industry overview, semiconductor stocks in India, and why the sector is likely to be a lucrative investment option.

 NameSub-SectorMarket Cap (Rs. in cr.)Close Price (Rs.)PE Ratio5Y CAGR (%)5Y Avg EBITDA Margin (%)5Y Avg Return on Investment (%)

-Note: The list of Indian semiconductor companies and their information provided here is as of 24th January 2024 and is not sorted based on any parameter.
+Note: The list of Indian semiconductor companies is derived from Tickertape Stock Screener.
+The information provided here is as of 3rd October 2024 and is based on market capitalization.

 HCL Technologies Ltd

-Founded in 1976, HCL Technologies is a multinational IT and consulting company.
-It is engaged in providing a range of software development services, business process outsourcing services and information technology infrastructure services.
+Founded in 1976 and one of the NSE-listed semiconductor companies in India, HCL Technologies is a multinational IT and consulting company.
+It provides various software development services, business process outsourcing services, and information technology infrastructure services.
 The company has an investment of $825-mn in the country for an Outsourced Semiconductor Assembly and Test (OSAT) plant at Sanand in Gujarat.
 The cumulative investment in the project is $2.75 bn.

 • As per the Tickertape Scorecard, the stock is overpriced but shows good signs of profitability and efficiency.
 The stock has no red flags.